Will-Alger/INF286-Website-redesign-project/README.md

 ### Goal of project
 * Update the asthetic and style
 * Improve website navigation
-* Imrpove presentation and organization of information.
+* Improve presentation and organization of information.